EmanueleGallone/SdnAlarmNotification/README.md

 To keep the things as simple as we could, we opted for sqlite, that is a DB on file, even though sqlite is not suited for a multi-threading environment like ours.

 **Notification Manager:** <br>
-The **notification manager** is the object responsible of notifying the users about the alarms that are coming from the SDN devices.
+The **notification manager** is responsible of notifying the users about the alarms that are coming from the SDN devices.
 Inside the notification manager there's a thread that every second queries the DB to see if there are new alarms to be notified.<br>
 We could've avoided this approach if we could've used the *SQL Trigger* mechanism but after experiencing sqlite's performances we opted for the thread that repeatedly queries the Database.